top of page

 'Anne, Countess of Warwick' Unknown Artist. c.1569 © Woburn Abbey

-The couple first had 2 sons, Francis and Robert; however, both boys died at the age of 5, leaving their youngest child and only daughter Anne, born in January 1590 as their only heir.
-Margaret and daughter Anne shared a close relationship throughout their lives, as well as with Margaret's eldest sister Anne Russell, Countess of Warwick, prior to her death in February 1604.
-Despite joining the new Queen's household at a young age, and being married at just 16, the elder Anne was known to have taken on a maternal role following the premature death of her mother, the Countess of Bedford, in caring for and acting in the best interests of her six younger siblings, including Margaret.
-Despite remaining childless, this maternal nature continued to be applied to her nieces and nephews, with Anne (and husband Ambrose Dudley, 3rd Earl of Warwick) being appointed the legal guardian of her underage nephew Edward Russell, future 4th Earl of Bedford on his father's death, as well as her niece Lady Anne Clifford writing about accompanying her aunt to court prior to the Queen's death in 1603.
+The couple first had two sons, Francis and Robert; however, both boys died at the age of five, leaving their youngest child and only daughter Anne, born in January 1590 as their only heir.
+Margaret and Anne shared a close and loving relationship throughout their lives, as well as with Margaret's eldest sister Anne Russell, Countess of Warwick, prior to her death in February 1604.
+Despite joining the new queen's household at a young age, and being married at just 16-years-old, the elder Anne was known to have taken on a maternal role following the premature death of her mother, the Countess of Bedford, in caring for and acting in the best interests of her six younger siblings, including Margaret.
+Despite remaining childless, this maternal nature continued to be applied to her nieces and nephews, with Anne (and husband Ambrose Dudley, 3rd Earl of Warwick) being appointed the legal guardian of her underage nephew Edward Russell, future 4th Earl of Bedford on his father's death, as well as her niece Lady Anne Clifford writing about accompanying her aunt to court prior to the queen's death in 1603 (Clifford, 2003; Google Arts & Culture, 2024).

 Brougham Castle © English Heritage